 Therapists are often asked which books would be best for clients to buy.

 The list below gives some ideas that offer high-quality information in easy-to-read formats.

 However, they all give a good window into the psychology of:

 You can never understand too much about the things that can affect your well-being.

 Reading is a great way to learn new things and gain knowledge about life.

-So good quality psychological books that offer different perspectives should be useful to you.
+So, good quality psychological books that offer different perspectives should be useful.

 Psychology Books about Living with Meaning

 No list of psychology books would be complete without thinking about something as basic as the idea of compassion.

 Gilbert links the ‘soft’ ideas that started in Eastern psychology/wisdom to the discoveries that modern Western science gives.